 Toshiba has been an important strategic partner to us in our effort to deploy the American Centrifuge project.
 Their support was evidenced in the investment transactions that resulted in Toshiba acquiring the Old Preferred Stock and agreeing to make additional investments conditioned upon, among other things, progress in obtaining a loan guarantee from DOE.
 Although the conditions were not satisfied prior to our bankruptcy petition, and thus no additional investments were made, Toshiba has continued to evidence its support and continues to maintain its investment in Centrus.
 If Toshiba were to withdraw its support for the American Centrifuge project, it could have a significant adverse impact on our ability to deploy the ACP and on our business and prospects.
 The ability to obtain Japanese ECA financing is highly dependent on the continued support by Japanese industry.
-If the ability to obtain a DOE loan guarantee and complete the ACP.
+If the ability to obtain Japanese ECA financing were adversely affected, this would also adversely affect our ability to obtain a DOE loan guarantee and complete the ACP.